Russia says Western sanctions won't affect oil supply rise to China

-YUZHNO-SAHKALINSK, Russia, Sept 23 (Reuters) - Russia says it will meet a plan to boost oil flows to China despite Western sanctions over the country’s role in the Ukraine crisis aimed at barring its oil firms from forein technologies and funds, Russia’s deputy energy minister said.
+YUZHNO-SAHKALINSK Russia (Reuters) - Russia says it will meet a plan to boost oil flows to China despite Western sanctions over the country’s role in the Ukraine crisis aimed at barring its oil firms from foreign technologies and funds, Russia’s deputy energy minister said.

 “We have recourses that we need, we are able to increase production (in Eastern Siberia), we have finances for that.
 Russia does not see any risks or dangers that these projects (to increase oil flows to China) would not be put on stream as decided,” Kirill Molodsov told an energy conference at Russia’s Far East island of Sakhalin.